Cannabis has been making people hungry since BC.

 And eat a lot…

 For some, this is cool.
-Besides giving you a short-term increase in appetite, weed also amplifies your sense of taste, which means that everything you eat feels amazing.
+Besides giving you a short-term appetite boost, weed also amplifies your sense of taste, which means that everything you eat tastes amazing.

 For regular smokers, however, munchies can cause a weight gain that is not always desirable.